-All Scouters, including Scouters under the age of 18, and Rover Scouts that have completed Scouts Canada’s current CYS training must complete Respect in Sport for Activity Leaders training by August 31, 2017.
+All Scouters, including Scouters under the age of 18 and Rover Scouts, must complete Respect in Sport for Activity Leaders training.

-How do I access Respect in Sport for Activity Leaders training?
+How long is Respect in Sport for Activity Leaders valid with Scouts Canada?

-How do I pay for Respect in Sport for Activity Leader training?
+How to access Respect in Sport for Activity Leaders training

 How long is this training?
 Do I have to complete it all in one sitting?